-• If the student arrives on campus prior to 8:40 a.m., they must be in the Atrium until permitted to enter the building.
+- If the student arrives on campus prior to 8:40 a.m., they must be in the Atrium until permitted to enter the building. - Students desiring to eat breakfast must take all food items to the cafeteria.

 8th Period Off-Campus